Mary Fortune: Life in Melbourne

 In July 1871 Fortune's 14-year-old son George was arrested for stealing a hat and was labelled a "neglected child".
 Fortune was living in an institution for unemployed governesses without the means to pay for housing.
 George was sentenced to spend the next two years in a reform school in Sunbury.
 At the time, persuading the authorities to release a child from care depended largely on the respectability of the child's parents.
-While the exact reasons are unknown, Fortune's application for George's release was ultimately refused.
+While the exact reasons are unknown, Fortune was unsuccessful in her attempts to have George released.

 In 1871 Fortune published her only book, a short story collection featuring stories reprinted from her series The Detective's Album.
 Sussex and Brown believe Fortune may have hoped that publishing a book would provide her with the respectability and cultural capital required to have her son released to her care.
 How Fortune financed the publication of the book is unknown.
 Later that year, she began writing her next serial novel for The Australian Journal, titled The Bushranger's Autobiography, featuring a protagonist based on her second husband Percy Rollo Brett.

 Fortune's son George began running away from the reform school and committing petty crimes.
 In 1872 he was sentenced under a false name to a year in a reformatory located aboard a hulk named the Sir Harry Smith for stealing tobacco.
 With George increasingly coming into conflict with the law, Fortune seemingly lost interest in writing from the perspective of the police.
 She instead began a new series in late 1872 titled Navvies' Tales: Retold by the Boss; she would not write another story in The Detective's Album series for several years.
 By 1873, an entry for Fortune's son in the Children's Register indicated that his mother may have been living in a de facto relationship with a man named James Davidson.
 That year, George Fortune was moved to a new reformatory inside Pentridge Prison along with the other boys aboard the Sir Harry Smith.
 Fortune began publishing additional pieces in a new Catholic weekly publication called The Advocate, with several of her pieces written during this period featuring relationships between mothers and their sons.
 George Fortune was released in March 1873 and paroled to an employer, but quickly ran away and was arrested for burglary six months later.
 He was sentenced to two more years in the reformatory as a result.
 Upon his arrest, the police reported that his mother was "a drunk" living "in poor circumstances".
 By February 1874 she may have been living in another de facto relationship with a man named Rutherford.
 George was released in March 1875 and was sent to work on a farm near Kilmore owned by a former police officer, where he would remain out of trouble with the law for the next four years.